Fresno County Profile

 Top Real Estate Deals

-- Reyes Distribution (Coca Cola), built to suit a new 295,202 sf distribution facility at 998 E. North Avenue in Fresno.
-The new facility will replace the smaller facility in Malaga.
+• Reyes Distribution (Coca Cola), built to suit a new 295,202 sf distribution facility at 998 E. North Avenue in Fresno, replaced a smaller facility in Malaga.

-- Sierra Agra, an international company that uses imperfect produce to produce juices, purees and concentrates will be opening its first U.S. facility in an Opportunity Zone in the city of Reedley.
+• Sierra Agra, an international company that uses imperfect produce to produce juices, purees and concentrates opened its first U.S. facility in an Opportunity Zone in the City of Fowler.
+Two lines of production are built out, with infrastructure for five lines of production.
 This project is expected to generate over 200 jobs in 5 years.

-- K-Solv Properties Inc., an affiliate of K-Solv Group Inc., purchased a 41,000 square-foot industrial facility near Highway 99 and Jensen Avenue in Fresno for $5.3 million cash.
-The Texas manufacturer is a national company specializing in disaster response, trailer manufacturing and other industries.
+• K-Solv Properties Inc., an affiliate of K-Solv Group Inc., purchased a 41,000 square-foot industrial facility near Highway 99 and Jensen Avenue in Fresno for $5.3 million cash.
+The Texas manufacturer is a national company specializing in disaster response, trailer manufacturing and other industries, supporting 80-90 manufacturing jobs.

 Highlights of Utility Infrastructure